roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "That's not what I'm saying, I'm not going easy on you, not what-so-ever."

-_Dear me_!
-Nagisa shook her head.
+_Dear me!_ Nagisa shook her head.
 This is the living room of Nagisa's house, Hinagiku and Nagisa are assumed upon chairs, facing each other across the table.
 Upon a table were whisky, which  Hinagiku had brought, and chess board.

 "I'm not good at entertaining."
 "I know.
 So you shut yourself  in the Underground, right?" smiles Nagisa.
-"Moreover, Hinagiku, you was arrogant enough consider yourself a God."
+"Moreover, Hinagiku, you was arrogant enough to consider yourself a God."
 "Aha.
 I know.
 I'm sorry, Nagisa."
 "What for?"